techstackmedia/react-front-to-back/README.md

 In the example above, if you use the `Card` component without passing a `className` prop, it will use the default value `'card'` as the CSS class for the `<div>` element.

-**Usage in `FeedbackItem` Component:**
+### Usage in `FeedbackItem` Component

-In the `FeedbackItem` component, the `Card` component is used to create a card-like layout for displaying feedback items.
+In the `FeedbackItem` component, the `Card` component is utilized to create a card-like layout for displaying feedback items.
 The `className` prop is passed to the `Card` component with the value `'card'`, which is a custom CSS class used to style the card.

 ```jsx
 import Card from './shared/Card';